andrewlkraft/edge-detect/README.md

 Sample flower image from [pexels.com](https://images.pexels.com/photos/736230/pexels-photo-736230.jpeg?auto=compress&cs=tinysrgb&dpr=1&w=500).
 All the rest of the images were taken by me.

-I wrote this code for learning purposes, these algorithms are not at all optimized.
+I wrote this code for learning purposes, these algorithms are not well optimized.
 I wouldn't recommend running them on large images as it could take a while to run (keep it within 1000x1000 pixels).

 ## sobel.py
 Highlights the edges of an image.
 First it converts the image to greyscale, then blurs slightly to remove noise, then runs sobel operator over the image.